 Commuter students can purchase lunches for a whole term (prices listed below) or individually using your Campus Cash card (\$5 for breakfast; \$7 for lunch or dinner).
 If you wish to purchase lunches for the whole term, please visit the bursar to make a payment and have the meal plan added to your Campus Cash card.
-You may also pay for meals using cash or credit card at the door.
+You may also pay for meals using credit card at the door.
 These prices will be \$5.25 for breakfast and \$7.50 for lunch or dinner.
 All such sales will also incur sales tax.

+Term meal plans are also available for purchase.
 If you have any questions, please contact the Bursar's office at 267-502-2493 or bursar@brynathyn.edu.